 Boondocking today is a word used to refer to simply living without much.
 No fresh water, no municipal electricity, and definitely no sewer utilities.
 All while camping in an RV, or camper van, or in the case of our family, a mini 18-foot school bus.

 Boondocking Must Haves

-Since boondocking means no plugs to utilities and no ability to take endlessly long and hot showers you need to make yourself pretty independent.
+Boondocking means no plugs to utilities and no ability to take endlessly long, hot showers you need to make yourself pretty independent.
 RVs can be little hotels on wheels but realistically they are dependent on hook-ups at campgrounds or generators to be functioning homes.
 If you want to go boondocking and not feel like an upgraded tent situation, here’s what you need:

 - Batteries: I am not talking about AA or AAA batteries.
 No, I mean heavy duty golf cart size batteries.
 These will become your utility plug in for all your electrical needs.
 Many opt to purchase lead/acid batteries, I highly recommend looking into lithium-ion versions.
 Although more expensive they are lighter, hold more electricity per size, and are better for the environment.